gmacario/hello-commonapi/README.md

 # hello-commonapi

-Simple tests for GENIVI CommonAPI-IPC
+This project contains a few Simple tests for GENIVI [IPC CommonAPI C++](http://projects.genivi.org/commonapi/).

+Plase see the `LICENSE` file for license details.